RSSohal/Wheat/README.md

 Focus on fresh and undamaged leaves

-🌿 Cultivars Included
+**🌿 Cultivars Included
+**
 The dataset includes the following ten wheat cultivars:

-Black Wheat
-DBW187
-HD2967
-HD3086
-PBW766
-PBW803
-PBW824
-PBW869
-Unnat343

-WH1105
+Black Wheat, DBW187, HD2967, HD3086, PBW766, PBW803, PBW824, PBW869, Unnat343, WH1105

 These cultivars exhibit variability in agronomic traits such as plant height, maturity duration, yield, and resistance to rust diseases.

-📊 Dataset Characteristics
+**Dataset Characteristics
+**

-The dataset captures inherent variations in:

-Leaf shape and curvature
+The dataset captures inherent variations in: Leaf shape and curvature, Venation patterns, Surface texture, Pigmentation

-Venation patterns

-Surface texture

-Pigmentation

 This diversity provides a rich representation of cultivar-specific foliar features.